 “Let us welcome Jesus, the God of life, into our lives, and today once again say ‘yes’ to Him.
 Then no stone will block the way to our hearts, no tomb will suppress the joy of life, no failure will doom us to despair.
 Let us lift our eyes to Him and ask that the power of His resurrection may roll away the heavy stones that weigh down our souls.
 Let us lift our eyes to Him, the Risen Lord, and press forward in the certainty that, against the obscure backdrop of our failed hopes and our deaths, the eternal life that He came to bring is even now present in our midst.” — Pope Francis

-The Cathedral of St. Jude the Apostle in St. Petersburg is open today (4/21/25) for the faithful to gather to pray for the eternal rest of Pope Francis.
-A Mass for the repose of the soul of Pope Francis will be celebrated there as well, beginning at 11:00 a.m.
+The Cathedral of St. Jude the Apostle in St. Petersburg opened today on Monday, April 21, 2025, for the faithful to gather to pray for the eternal rest of Pope Francis.
+A Mass for the repose of the soul of Pope Francis was celebrated there as well, beginning at 11:00 a.m.
 Below is a statement from Most Reverend Gregory L. Parkes, Bishop of the Diocese of St. Petersburg:

 Statement from Most Rev. Gregory L. Parkes, Bishop